elixir-europe/rdmkit/pages/your_domain/human_data.md

 ### Considerations

 * Research collaborations across borders: <br/>
-In the context of the GDPR and its country-specific implementations, the re-usability of human-subject data requires extra effort from data users as well as data providers.
+In the context of the GDPR and its country-specific implementations, the reusability of human-subject data requires extra effort from data users as well as data providers.
 The ELIXIR RDM Toolkit offers help here with a use case demonstrator on **"Federated Access to Human Data"**.
 Its goals are:
   * identify key considerations for the responsible sharing of human genome-phenome data,
   * showcase a blueprint architecture for federated access to data, which needs stay within national borders,